Imagination (Belouis Some song): Music video

 A music video was produced for "Imagination", and was directed by Storm Thorgerson.
 It caused controversy as it contained full frontal nudity.
 Some said of the video to Record Mirror in 1985, "It's quite tasteful, not dirty.
 [Guitarist] Carlos Alomar called me a sexist pig but thought it was wonderful."
 In an interview with Number One the following year, Belouis Some said of the video's controversy, "It wasn't done to cause a stir, it was done for artistic reasons and we put a lot of our own money into it.
 It became an obsession for all of us because we believed in it so much."
-The video received medium rotation on MTV.
+A version of the video without the nudity received medium rotation on MTV.

 Critical reception

 On its release, Cash Box listed the single as one of their "feature picks" during April 1985.
 They commented, "With a dour vocal a la Ric Ocasek and a theatrical sensibility, Belouis Some delivers a well produced and interesting debut."
 Paul Bursche of Number One wrote, "Imagine a David Bowie single from his Young Americans period played by his Let's Dance band and you'll have a fair idea of what this is about.
 It's played exceptionally well and is a brilliant single."

 Di Cross of Record Mirror described the song as "a stomping, assured record sung with Bowiesque conviction".
 In a review of the 1986 re-issue, Dave Rimmer of Smash Hits said, "Despite one or two winceworthy lines, this is really a bit of a beaut.
 Deserves to be a hit this time round, I reckon, and probably will be."